 One thing most people don’t know about me: In college, in the mid-’90s, I was a DJ (“Squiggy”) on an alternative rock (think Nirvana, Green Day, Offspring, etc…) radio station in Phoenix.

-I volunteer with…National Pediatric Cardiology Quality Improvement Collaborative, Hospice of the Valley, State Bar of Arizona, and National Academy of Elder Law Attorneys.
+I volunteer with…National Pediatric Cardiology Quality Improvement Collaborative, Hospice of the Valley, State Bar of Arizona, National Academy of Elder Law Attorneys, and Desert Botanical Garden.

 When I’m not working I enjoy spending time with my wife, Stacey, and daughters, Emmy and Zoe; watching Arizona Cardinal games; reading; movies; trying new restaurants; hiking, and traveling.